 A lot of what this tea offers is hard to fully articulate - more like a sense of woody boxiness in the mouth, as though the tea is somewhat closed in.

-Tastewise it’s nicely rich, fruity and complex.
+Tastewise it’s nicely rich, nicely aged and complex.

 That slight stomach unsettledness, and scratchyness in the throat is the reason it ranks lower for me.